• Skip to primary navigation

 If you are new to baking, try this recipe, you will be pleasantly surprised by how easy it is to make homemade bread.
 Made with simple pantry ingredients, this bread is easy to make at home and tastes amazing.
 You don’t have to be a pro, to make this gourmet-style bread at home.

-I used a stand mixer for this recipe.
+I used a Stand Mixer for this recipe.
 However, the dough can be made by hand.
-It just takes extra few minutes to knead the dough, that’s all.
+It just takes an extra few minutes to knead the dough, that's all.
 You can proof the dough using the traditional method or Instant Pot.
 I live in a cold climate and therefore I prefer to use Instant Pot for consistent results.
 I have shared both techniques of proofing the bread in detail in the post and also in the recipe card.
 Be sure to check it out.

-Honey Oat Bread
+Ingredients for Honey and Oat Bread Recipe

 This recipe makes 1 loaf (9 inches by 5 inches) of bread.
 You can easily double this recipe.
 However, the proofing time remains the same.